 We see the following areas as critical for encouraging company engagement, and support corresponding investments and initiatives championed by governments and other stakeholders to build more robust health systems.

 R&D Incentives: The global pipeline for new products targeting resistant infections is not sufficient, given the size and scale of the challenge posed by AMR.
 In some cases, this may be due to scientific barriers that can be broken down with additional investments in basic research, though the range of resistant pathogens is very large and constantly changing, which requires a diverse body of research.
-In most areas though, incentive models do not align with the unique AMR marketplace, where product use should be restricted to the right patients.
+In most areas though, incentive models do not align with the unique AMR marketplace, where product use must be carefully stewarded and targeted to the right patients to prevent the development of further resistance.
 As there is no one-size-fits-all approach to this challenge, we support a basket of incentive programs designed to spur additional at-risk investment in AMR development.
 With few exceptions, the lack of such investment to date has directly contributed to the AMR crisis we see today.

-We applaud the various “push” mechanisms, such as BARDA’s CARB-X, set up to encourage innovation in this area.
+We applaud the various “push” mechanisms, such as Biomedical Advanced Research and Development Authority’s CARB-X, set up to encourage innovation in this area.
 We see opportunity for further use of “pull” and market-based incentives such as:

-- Transferable Exclusivity Vouchers: Similar to PRVs, Transferable Exclusivity Vouchers (TEVs) could be a powerful motivator for companies to invest in AMR research or other areas of unmet medical need.
+- Transferable Exclusivity Vouchers: Similar to PRVs, transferable exclusivity vouchers could be a powerful motivator for companies to invest in AMR research or other areas of unmet medical need.
 These incentives would allow companies that develop specific neglected medicines to extend the exclusivity period of a separate product in a defined therapeutic category for a defined time.
 Like PRVs, they have the advantage of not requiring any appropriated funding from governments.
 We support further exploration of this model.

-- Market Entry Rewards: New products targeting resistant infections should be used judiciously, which poses a challenge in the current landscape where innovator companies have only a limited period in which products have marketing exclusivity.
-Providing a reward for companies that reach a defined milestone (i.e., bringing a product to market), can overcome this barrier.
+- Market Entry Rewards: New products targeting resistant infections should be used judiciously, which poses a challenge to market entry in the current landscape where innovator companies have only a limited period in which products have marketing exclusivity.
+Providing a reward for companies that reach a defined milestone (e.g., bringing a product to market), can overcome this barrier.
 Implementing this effective solution necessitates that governments or other sources secure adequate funding for these rewards.

-- Special Procurement / Health Technology Assessment: We support preproposals for special procurement mechanisms or health technology assessments that address the complexity and unique nature of the AMR marketplace.
+- Special Procurement / Health Technology Assessment (HTA): We support pre-proposals for special procurement mechanisms or HTAs that address the complexity and unique nature of the AMR marketplace.
 These assessments should appropriately value innovations in this marketplace compared to older standard of care products that have decreasing efficacy over time as resistance grows.
-New economic models are needed that account for the societal value, and address the challenges of demonstrating the value of innovative antibiotics approved based on data from non-inferiority trials.
+New economic models are needed that account for the societal value and address the challenges of demonstrating the value of innovative antibiotics approved based on data from non-inferiority trials.
 Doing so will help improve the predictability of demand and overall investment in research.

-Regardless of the additional incentive models that may be pursued, it is important that existing regulatory exclusivities and Intellectual Property (IP) protections be maintained for companies that bring innovations to the market.
-As we have experienced with SIRTURO®, these protections are a key element of any comprehensive strategy to stimulate innovation and access to new treatments.
+Regardless of the additional incentive models that may be pursued, it is important to maintain existing regulatory exclusivities and intellectual property protections for companies that bring innovations to the market.
+As we have experienced with SIRTURO, these protections are a key element of any comprehensive strategy to stimulate innovation and access to new treatments.

-Regulatory Approval: The approval of therapies targeting resistant infections poses unique challenges in clinical design and evaluation.
-We commend the various guideline changes and legislative efforts to streamline regulatory pathways (e.g., ADAPT in the United States, the FDA / EMA / PMDA Tripartite Agreement, etc.).
-Building on this progress, we believe further gains can be made by continuing to harmonize and converge regulatory data requirements across countries.
-Where appropriate, mutuThrough these access mechanismsThrough these access mechanismsal recognition of stringent approvals can expedite access worldwide.
+Regulatory Approvals: The approval of therapies targeting resistant infections poses unique challenges in clinical design and evaluation.
+We commend guideline changes and legislative efforts to streamline regulatory pathways (e.g., ADAPT in the United States and the FDA / EMA / PMDA Tripartite Agreement).
+Building on this progress, we believe further gains can be made by continuing to harmonize regulatory data requirements across countries.
+Where appropriate, mutual recognition of approvals can expedite access worldwide.

 Appropriate Use & Access: Ensuring new and existing anti-infective tools and products are used appropriately is paramount to addressing the AMR issue globally.
 This requires concerted action on several fronts: